Baltoli/skeletons/documents/notes.md

 In the very long term this is almost certainly a worse approach, but it ought to work in this case.

+Note that the formatting erros caused by me assembling code like this can (and should) be fixed by using clang-format.

+Why does the tool segfault if the intermediate result is assigned to a variable before passing it into Tool.run()?
+Only thing I can think of is something screwy with ownership semantics etc.

+### Strategies

+**Loop reversal:** We want a loop to iterate backwards instead of forwards.
+For
+example:

+    for(int i = 0; i < N; i++) {
+      work(i);
+    }

+will become:

+    for(int i = N - 1; i >= 0; i--) {
+      work(i);
+    }

+Some things that I will need to work out from the for loop are:
+* Whether this loop can actually be reversed or not:
+  * Needs an upper bound on the loop variable.
+The condition needs to be a binary operator, and the upper / lower bound will be the LHS of this operator.
+The AST matcher should take care of this for us, so we should just have to extract the relevant components.
+  * The AST matcher restricts us to loops that have a declaration or a direct assignment to a variable as their initialisation statement.
+Use `isa` tests to get the loop variables out of these as appropriate.
+  * The loop increment matcher currently only matches `++`, but could easily be extended to work on `--` in the future (along with a way of reversing loop condition checks).

+Once we have the loop variable, bound and condition, the next step is to reconstruct the reversed loop out of the components.

+Now have a PODO that contains loop metadata along with a pointer to the clang ForStmt containing all the other loop data.
+In DynamicHandler I can use the ASTMatcher to bind a name to the AST node containing the loop condition, then pass that as well.